Lorenzo Ghiberti: St. John the Baptist

-The St. John The Baptist statue sits in a niche of the Orsanmichele in Florence was built from 1412–-1416.
-This statue based on the St. John the Baptist.

-Ghiberti's masterpiece was commissioned by the Arte di Calimala guild, which was the wool merchants guild.
+The St. John the Baptist statue sits in a niche of the Orsanmichele in Florence, which was built from 1412–-1416.
+This statue is based on the St. John the Baptist.
+Ghiberti's masterpiece was commissioned by the Arte di Calimala guild, which was the wool merchants' guild.
 They were one of the wealthiest in Florence.
 This statue was a technological advance for its time.
 Ghiberti had incredible casting skill to be able to bond this 8’ 4” statue made of bronze.

-Ghiberti's statue was influenced by the gothic style in Italy, shown by the elegant curves from the sword and drapery.
+Ghiberti's statue was influenced by the Gothic style in Italy, shown by the elegant curves of the drapery.

 St. Matthew

-This statue was commissioned by the Arte del Cambio, the bankers guild and executed by Ghiberti between 1419–-1423.
+This statue was commissioned by the Arte del Cambio, the bankers' guild and executed by Ghiberti between 1419 and 1423.
 The Saint Matthew statue reaches a height of 8’ 10” of bronze.
 It is also located in a niche in the Orsanmichele in Florence.

-The guild specified they wanted their statue as tall or taller than the St. John the Baptist statue.
+The guild specified they wanted their statue to be as tall as or taller than the St. John the Baptist statue.